freetaxii/testlab/README.md

 implementation.
 It was written in the Go (Golang) programming language.

 ## Test Setup ##
-The three test tools list below all require that an existing API Root be pre-configured on the TAXII Server.
+The three test tools listed below all require that an existing API Root be pre-configured on the TAXII Server.
 This API root will be used for all tests in this suite.
 The name and path of this API root will need to be fed in to the test tools via a command line parameter.
 For example: